sjgallant/fb_messenger/README.md

 A Facebook Messenger desktop application

 ### Installing Dependencies
-To ensure fbchat is installed run
+To ensure the proper Python libraries are installed run setup.bat
-`pip install fbchat`

-Install wxPython with `pip install -U wxPython`